CHIN (AM): Programming

 Until 2024, CHIN's lineup on 1540 AM consists primarily of Cantonese & Mandarin Chinese in the daytime and Brazilian Portuguese in the evening.
 It also aired Albanian, Bengali, Bosnian, Bulgarian, Croatian, Filipino, German, Hebrew, Irish, Italian, Russian, Somali, Ukrainian and Yoruba programming on Saturdays and Sundays.

 In June 2024, CHIN AM's Chinese programming moved to its two FM sister stations and the AM station's schedule became almost entirely Italian, except on Sundays when from 8 am to 5 pm it airs Jewish, Irish/Scottish, Croatian, Bosnian, German, Filipino, Bengali, Yoruba, Portuguese, and Nepalese programming.
 On Sunday mornings the station aired a religious service from Timothy Eaton Memorial Church for many years.

 CHIN-FM-1 carries mostly South Asian programming, with some shows aimed at Cantonese, Jewish, Malayalam and Spanish-speaking listeners.

 On February 10, 2016, CHIN stopped carrying "China Radio International" in late night hours and replaced it with dance music-formatted programming originating from internet broadcaster "DJFM Toronto".

 Sam Yuchtman was the first producer hired by CHIN in 1966, and hosted The Jewish Hour until he retired in 1976.
 His daughter, Zelda Young, took over the program and continued as host of the show, later called The Zelda Young Show, until her death in 2023.
 The Jewish program is now hosted by Martin Abeles and airs on CHIN-FM-1 91.9 on Sunday mornings for two hours and a daily hour-long show weekday mornings.

 Application for AM frequency change

 On June 27, 2025, Radio 1540 Limited submitted an application to change CHIN's AM frequency from 1540 kHz to 900 kHz.
 The AM 900 kHz frequency was previously used by CHML in nearby Hamilton, Ontario until the station shutdown in 2024.
+On January 15, 2026, The CRTC approved an application to change CHIN’s AM frequency from 1540 kHz to 900 kHz, also allowing CHIN to simulcast programming on its original 1540 kHz frequency for up to 12 months.